ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    If you have created the {{site.data.keyword.cos_short}} service instance with a different name, pass your service name with `--service-instance` flag. `--service-credential` is an optional flag.
    {:tip}

+2. Define a configmap to hold the bucket name and the endpoint as the information isn't sensitive,
    ```sh
    ibmcloud coligo configmap create --name backend-configuration \
    --from-literal=COS_BUCKETNAME=<COS_BUCKET_NAME>